ret2basic/ret2basic.github.io/_posts/2024-04-12-elliptic-curve-attacks-small-subgroup.md

 Recall the second corollary of Lagrange's theorem says any group of prime order is cyclic, and any element other than identity is a generator.
 Combining it with Cauchy's theorem, the prime order subgroups we get are all cyclic, and any (non-trivial) element in the subgroup is a generator.
 Recall that first corollary of Lagrange's theorem says the order of an element in a group divides the order of the group.
 Since we are working with prime order subgroups, it is easy to see that the order of element is either 1 or $$p$$, where $$p$$ is the order of the prime order subgroup.
 The order 1 case corresponds to the identity element, so we can conclude that if prime order subgroup has order $$p$$, then any non-trivial element in it has order $$p$$ as well.

 You might ask, why bother studying subgroups though?
-Abstractly, think of taking subgroup as conducting divide-and-conquer algorithm.
+Abstractly, think of taking subgroup as reducing a big problem to a small one.
 In the two attacks we are going to talk about next, you will see how taking subgroups converts a hard problem into easy problem (computationally).

 # Understanding Elliptic Curve Diffie-Hellman (ECDH)